sairajkhope/rhino-zero/public/posts/alongside-2.md

 Pal AI flexes between different modes of interaction, much like you don't speak to your boss the same way you speak to your dog:

-- Everyday Confidant: For those moments when you need someone who remembers your coffee order AND your existential crises
+- **Everyday Confidant**: For those moments when you need someone who remembers your coffee order AND your existential crises
-- Proactive Assistant: Anticipates needs based on contextual cues and memory—reminds you to pack an umbrella because it remembers your last trip was ruined by rain
+- **Proactive Assistant**: Anticipates needs based on contextual cues and memory—reminds you to pack an umbrella because it remembers your last trip was ruined by rain
-- Riot Mode: Productivity without pretension—helping you craft that tweet that sounds casual but took fourteen drafts
+- **Riot Mode**: Productivity without pretension—helping you craft that tweet that sounds casual but took fourteen drafts
-- Ideas Mode: A collaborative thought playground (Canvas) where half-formed concepts grow into actual plans through branching conversations
+- **Ideas Mode**: A collaborative thought playground (Canvas) where half-formed concepts grow into actual plans through branching conversations
-- Life Assistant: Subtle reminders about that meeting you're definitely forgetting, without the judgment
+- **Life Assistant**: Subtle reminders about that meeting you're definitely forgetting, without the judgment

 ## Research Insights